A guide to factory cleaning and why it is important

 A clean factory is a factory that allows your workforce to do their job properly.
 The goal of any company should be to have a factory that is well-organised, easy to use and promotes a good working environment.
 Workers should be able to find what they need easily and quickly, so that they are able to do their job without issue.

 Effective factory cleanliness allows your staff to do what they need to, in the right way and in a shorter timeframe.
-Furthermore, if cleanliness can improve health and safety, you can reduce time lost due to staff injury or absence.
+Furthermore, as cleanliness improves health and safety, you can reduce time lost due to staff injury or absence.
 This all makes for increased productivity across your production, so you can keep costs low and morale high.

 It’s better for your customers